Schedule Your COVID-19 Vaccine or Booster

 Get the vaccine at no cost, even if you do not have insurance.

-Booster appointments are available starting 10/4/21 for those who obtained a second Pfizer vaccine at least 6 months ago and who meet the below criteria.
+Booster shots are strongly recommended for those who are 18 and older and obtained a second Pfizer or Moderna vaccine at least 6 months ago.

 Booster Dose Online Scheduling

 - Vaccination card

 What to Do if You Are Feeling Sick